enocklubowa/airtel-money-java/README.md

 ## Products
 ### Collection
-Initiate a collection request to the user's phone number with the following:
+Initiate a collection request with the following:

 ```java
 @Autowired